rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 All arguments needs to included in a command, otherwise it results a serious error resulting in MessageNotAck.
 See section about :ref:`incomplete-commands`.

+Only a single command is allowed in single CommandRequest, otherwise any resulting MessageAck or MessageNotAck is ambiguous.
+See section about :ref:`more-than-one-command`.

 Command messages are interaction driven and are sent when command are requested on any given object by the supervision system or other equipment